YubicoLabs/entraId-register-passkeys-on-behalf-of-users/bulkRegistration/BulkRegistration.md

-# entraId-register-passkeys-on-behalf-of-users - Bulk Registration
+# entra-Id-register-passkeys-on-behalf-of-users - Bulk Registration
 - This project will use Microsoft Graph APIs to provision FIDO2 credentials on a FIDO2 security key.
 - This project is an unsupported proof of concept.
 - This project is a simplistic demonstration of how to use the Microsoft Graph APIs to bulk register FIDO2 security keys with a CTAP client for Entra ID users.